 The team developed technology that can create a synthetic version of an individual’s voice from less than an hour’s recording, or repair voices that are becoming unclear, for integration into the user’s communication aid.
 This allows users to “speak” in a voice that is identifiably their own.
 For people who have already lost the power of speech, SpeakUnique can draw on its bank of over 1,600 voices to design a bespoke voice based on characteristics such as age, gender and regional accent.

-EI helped the SpeakUnique team secure ICURe and Innovate UK funding, and supported Smith’s application to the Royal Society of Edinburgh for an Enterprise Fellowship in 2019, which was then hosted by EI.
+In 2019 SpeakUnique was formed as a University spinout so that the team’s life-enhancing technology could be offered as a service.
+Edinburgh Innovations (EI), helped SpeakUnique to secure ICURe (Innovation to Commercialisation of University Research) and Innovate UK funding, and supported Smith’s application to the Royal Society of Edinburgh for a prestigious Enterprise Fellowship in 2019, which was then hosted by EI.

 SpeakUnique launched its first products in June 2020 and the company has swiftly established an international reputation.
 Its services are currently available to English-speaking customers worldwide, providing an expanding range of accents including Californian, Danish, Welsh and Zimbabwean.
 The company aims to move into supplying voices in other languages, so that it can provide a truly global service to communication aid users.